Kidney Pain vs. Back Pain: Symptoms, Causes, and Treatment

 Jun 3, 2022

 At some point, most of us have experienced back pain, and you may feel that you can easily identify when your back is causing you discomfort.
-But many other conditions, including issues with the kidneys, can cause back pain as a secondary symptom.
-The kidneys are organs designed to remove waste products and excess fluid from the bloodstream, and they sit just below the rib cage, against the back muscles.
+However, many other conditions, including issues with the kidneys, can cause back pain as a secondary symptom.
+The kidneys are organs designed to remove waste products and excess fluid from the bloodstream, and they sit just below the rib cage against the back muscles.
 This can make it difficult to determine if you are in need of treatment for kidney problems or back pain treatment in certain cases.
 Read on to understand how these two issues may differ and when to seek each type of medical care.

 Kidney Pain